AEFGP/VisualGaussianSolver/README.md

-# Visual Gauss-Jordan Elimination Solver
+# Visual Gaussian Elimination Solver
 ## Note to Dev
 * This is a quick hacky program.
 * Eliminate BytesIO